One… Two… Freddy’s coming for you…

 Director Ronnie Yu does a good job in honouring both franchises with a film that is nasty, goofy and a whole lot of fun.
 It lacks the visceral power of both sets of source material but Freddy vs. Jason is way more watchable than nearly all the other sequels for both Friday the 13th and A Nightmare on Elm Street.

 Freddy vs. Jason is worth watching for the scene in which Jason cuts Kelly Rowland’s character in half alone.
 Possibly the most satisfying death scene in either franchise.
-Mainly because it marks the moment in which Rowland finally shuts the hell up for once.
+Mainly because it marks the moment in which Rowland’s character finally shuts the hell up.

 3. Wes Craven’s New Nightmare (1994)